 Certain behaviors can increase a person’s risk of STIs and HIV.
 These behaviors include:

-People living with HIV can use the following to prevent transmitting it to others:
+People living with HIV can take the following medications to prevent transmitting it to others:

-- Preexposure prophylaxis (PrEP): This daily pill contains two antivirals: Tenofovir and emtricitabine.
-When a person takes it daily, PrEP can reduce the risk of acquiring HIV through sex by 99%.
-PrEP is for those who do not have HIV but are at a high risk of contracting it.
+• Preexposure prophylaxis (PrEP): This daily pill contains two antivirals: tenofovir and emtricitabine.
+When a person takes it daily, PrEP can reduce the risk of contracting HIV through sex by 99%.
+PrEP is for people who do not have HIV but have a high risk of contracting it.

 HIV treatment as prevention

-People with HIV can take ART to lower their chance of transmitting HIV to others.
+People with HIV can take ART drugs to lower their chance of transmitting HIV to others.

-ART reduces the quantity of HIV in the body, or viral load, and keeps it at a low level.
+ART drugs reduce the quantity of HIV in the body, or viral load, and keep it at a low or undetectable level.

 The term “viral load” refers to the number of HIV copies per milliliter of blood.

-Healthcare professionals define successful viral suppression as having a viral load of fewer than
+Healthcare professionals define successful viral suppression as having a viral load under 200 copies of HIV per milliliter of blood.
+Achieving and maintaining viral suppression significantly reduces the risk of HIV transmission.

 Other ways to prevent HIV transmission include:

-- if using injectable drugs, avoiding sharing needles and syringes
+• if using injectable drugs, not sharing needles and syringes

 People can speak with a doctor to learn more about their individual risk of contracting HIV.

-Anyone concerned about HIV exposure should contact a healthcare professional or a local emergency room to get testedand receive PEP.
+Anyone concerned about HIV exposure can contact a healthcare professional or a local emergency room to get testedand receive PEP.

 HIV discrimination is the unjust treatment of a person based on their real or perceived HIV status.